symfony/symfony-docs/service_container/service_decoration.rst

         $container->register('app.mailer', DecoratingMailer::class);

 Most of the time, that's exactly what you want to do.
-But sometimes, you might want to decorate the old service instead: keeping the old service so that you can reference it:
+But sometimes, you might want to decorate the old service instead and keep the old service so that you can reference it:

 .. configuration-block::